 Sharon V. Kramer

-In addition to her PLC experience, Dr. Kramer has completed assessment training by Rick Stiggins, Steve Chappuis, Larry Ainsworth.
+In addition to her PLC experience, Dr. Kramer has completed assessment training by Rick Stiggins, Steve Chappuis, Larry Ainsworth, and the Center for Performance Assessment (now the Leadership and Learning Center).
 She has presented a variety of assessment workshops at institutes and summits and for state departments of education.
 Dr. Kramer has also worked with school districts across the country to determine their power standards and develop assessments.
 She has been a Comprehensive School Reform consultant to schools that have received grant funding to implement PLCs as their Whole School Reform model, and her customized PLC coaching academies have empowered school and district leadership teams across the nation.

 Dr. Kramer earned a doctorate in educational leadership and policy studies from Loyola University Chicago.